btbristow/bookstore-management-api/docs/reference/post-customers.md

 ---
 # POST customers

 Use `POST` with the `customers` endpoint to create new customers for a store.
-You can add one or more customers to the request body.
-You must create customers to create orders.
+You can add multiple customers to a request body.
+You must create customers before you create orders.

 ## Request

-To create a customer with the `POST customers` method, use the following cURL request.
+To `POST` a new customer using curl, enter the following request with your own `{server_url}` and `{port}` values:

 ```bash
 curl -X POST '{server_url}:{port}/customers' \